 Learn How to Create a Learn-at-Lunch Program

-Many firms successfully employe a Learn-at-Lunch approach to supplement employee training and development activities.
-Some call them "Brown Bag" sessions in honor of the ubiquitous brown bags we use to carry lunches, and others reverse the phrasing and call them Lunch-and-Learn events.
+Many firms successfully employ a Learn-at-Lunch approach to supplement employee training and development activities.
+Some call them "brown bag" sessions in honor of the bags in which we used to carry our lunches, and others reverse the phrase, calling them Lunch-and-Learn events.

-Regardless of the name, the use of an occasional lunch hour for education or training can stimulate employee engagement and extend the firm's development program.
-This article offers ideas on how to start, sustain and succeed in strengthening employee learning with a Learn-at-Lunch program.
+Regardless of the name, the use of an occasional lunch hour for education or training can stimulate employee engagement and extend the company's development program.
+This article offers ideas on how to start, sustain, and succeed in strengthening employee learning with a Learn-at-Lunch program.

 - Cross-training: This can range from teaching customer service reps how to answer the phone correctly to providing leadership training to first-line managers.